tensorflow/community/rfcs/20200107-tf-data-snapshot.md

     through the path.
 Defaults to None.

 5.  `shard_size_bytes`: Optional.
 The maximum size of each data file to be written by the snapshot dataset op.
-Defaults to 10 GiB.
+Defaults to AUTO.

 6.  `pending_snapshot_expiry_seconds`: Optional.
 How long to wait (in seconds) before the snapshot op considers a previously unfinished snapshot to be